meltingscales/itms-428/assignments/group-project/README.md

 This folder contains all the materials needed to setup a database for the ITMS 428 group project.

+# EXTRA SETUP FOR LINUX

+If you're using Linux, (I tested this on Ubuntu), you'll need to run the following command BEFORE setting up Python.

+`apt-get install libmysqlclient-dev python-dev`

+This is because the 'mysqlclient' package is built from source with the version I'm using, at least for Linux.

+It presumably needs `libmysqlclient-dev`'s source files, as well as `python-dev`'s source files too.

 # SETUP DATABASE

 I'll have you all use MySQL because of its popularity, and because it's easy to install on Windows, Linux, and OSX.